 Main article: Inductance

 Inductive reactance is an opposition to the change of current on an inductive element.
-Inductive reactance is proportional to the sinusoidal signal frequency and the inductance .- making it appear as if the inductive reactance to a square wave was
+Inductive reactance making it appear as if the inductive reactance to a square wave was

 Phase relationship